uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-access-to-package.md

 ---
 layout: answered-question
 author: Serge
-title: PDF Activities missing from activities panel, how do you add them?
+title: PDF Activities missing from activities panel?
+How do you add them?
-blurb: What do you do when the PDF activities you are looking for aren't listed in the activities panel?
+blurb: Here's what to do when PDF activities are missing from the activities panel in UiPath Studio
 difficulty: 5
 objective: 7.3 Describe the functions used to extract data from a .pdf file; for example, using OCR
 canonical:
 ---

-<h1>PDF activities not listed in activities panel, how to access them?</h1>
+<h1>PDF activities not found in Uipath Studio?</h1>
+<h2>Here's how to find them.</h2>

 Question:  If the PDF activities are not listed in your activities panel, how can you add them?